CompBtBs/RASpy/README.rst

     import scanpy as sc
     adata=sc.read_h5ad(name_of_count_matrix)

 The dataset is saved in an anndata.AnnData object.
+We provided two example of public datasets in the datasets directory.
+* The  `first dataset  <https://www.ebi.ac.uk/gxa/sc/experiments/E-GEOD-86618/downloads>`_ (E-GEOD-86618), is provided as TPM matrix and considers human lung epithelial cell types involved in the pathogenesis of Idiopathic pulmonary fibrosis (IPF).
+* The  `second dataset <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE110949>`_ (GSE110949), is provided as Raw count matrix, and considers MDA-MB-231 cell line adapted to culture in media containing 0 mM or 2 mM metformin.

 Load a metabolic model
 ============================